Frozen Shoulder Treatment in Stoke-on-Trent, Leek & Ashbourne

 Peak is dedicated to finding the body's true stressor points, meaning people can enjoy long lasting improvements in their health, allowing them to get back to doing the things they love in life.

-If you are struggling with ongoing shoulder pain and stiffness, our team can provide tailored frozen shoulder treatment to help restore mobility and reduce discomfort.
+If you are struggling with ongoing shoulder pain and stiffness, members of our Osteopathic team can provide tailored frozen shoulder treatment to help restore mobility and reduce discomfort.
 We focus on addressing the underlying causes, rather than simply managing symptoms, so you can return to normal daily activities with confidence.

 Understanding Frozen Shoulder